projectsveltos/sveltos/docs/visibility.md

 [sveltosctl](https://github.com/projectsveltos/sveltosctl "Sveltos CLI") is the command line client for Sveltos. sveltosctl nicely displays add-ons deployed in each Kubernetes cluster by Sveltos.

-### show features
+### show addons
-*show features* can be used to display list of resources/helm releases deployed in each clusters by Sveltos.
+*show addons* can be used to display list of Kubernetes add-ons deployed in each clusters by Sveltos.
 Displayed information contains:

-- the CAPI Cluster in the form namespace/name;
+- the CAPI/Sveltos Cluster in the form namespace/name;
 - resource/helm chart information;
 - time resource/helm chart was deployed;
 - ClusterProfiles that caused resource/helm chart to be deployed in the cluster.

 ```
-./bin/sveltosctl show features
+./bin/sveltosctl show addons
 +-------------------------------------+---------------+-----------+----------------+---------+-------------------------------+------------------+
 |               CLUSTER               | RESOURCE TYPE | NAMESPACE |      NAME      | VERSION |             TIME              | CLUSTER PROFILE |
 +-------------------------------------+---------------+-----------+----------------+---------+-------------------------------+------------------+